 Mufti Husain Kadodia has also completed a course in the study of Islamic manuscripts.
 He is one of the leading collectors of Islamic manuscripts around the world.
 He has traveled extensively in the Arab world as well as the Indian Subcontinent in order to obtain rare and valuable manuscripts.

-At present, he conducts research in Islamic law and teaches Ifta students of Darul Iftaa Mahmudiyyah, Sherwood – Durban, South Africa.
-He is also currently working on reproducing ancient manuscripts.
+At present, he conducts research in Islamic law and teaches Iftaa students of Darul Iftaa Mahmudiyyah, Sherwood – Durban, South Africa.
+He also teaches in Darul Uloom Hameediyyah in Durban.
+He is also currently working on reproducing ancient manuscripts through his Maktab at-Tahqiq.
 He was the Ameer (President) of Sunniforum.com, an online discussion forum and community and a contributor to the Deoband blog.

 Mufti Husain Kadodia has authored a book on the headgear (topi) titled “The Crown of a Believer”.